Why the Sacred Cow Symbol Was Central in Ancient Egypt: Myths & Gods

 Every morning this celestial cow gave birth to the sun god and gave him life to move in his celestial boat from the eastern horizon of the sky to the western horizon of the sky and there in the western region this cow would swallow the celestial boat again to carry it to the afterlife or the next world to bring it back again.

-Mehet-Weret: The Cow Goddess Who Contains All
+Mehet-Weret: The Cosmic Cow Goddess Who Contained the Universe

 The celestial cow was not limited to the goddess Nut only, but an older image appeared in ancient Egypt in the pyramid texts since the Old Kingdom era, which is another goddess in the form of a cow, which is the goddess Mahit Wart, which means the one who contains everything, which is the image that the ancient Egyptians envisioned for this cow as a goddess of the sky.